 Ryan L. Cheng graduated with an associate degree in electro-mechanical engineering technology (ABET accredited) from Sinclair College.
-He won the National Association of Rocketry Scholarship and is currently an undergrad from Miami University double majoring in robotics, electrical and computer science engineering.
+He won the National Association of Rocketry Scholarship and is an undergrad at Miami University double majoring in robotics, electrical and computer science engineering.
 He has Solidworks CSWA, National Association of Rocketry Level 2 High Power Certification and enjoys mentoring student teams for FIRST, VEX, TARC, and Ohio 4-H in rocketry and science projects.
 Ryan says, “I believe getting students excited about STEM at an early age is the key to giving them the skills to be critical thinkers.”